 The first Annual General Meeting of the Christchurch Woodturners Association was held at the College of Education Lecture Theatre on March 7th, 1996, at 7.30pm.

 A committee of eight was elected, three of whom were still on the committee i 2014.
 An annual subscription of $25.00 was settled on, reducible to $20.00 if paid by June 30th.
 This subscription is still the same today.

 That was the beginning.
-The club started with a membership of 31 and has grown to a membership of 125 to date, and we are still growing.
+The club started with a membership of 31 and had grown to a membership of 125 but in 2017 membership was down to 76.

 Over the years we have joined in many “participating” events held in the South Island: “Otematata Experience” “Spin a Round Waitaki” “Learn to Turn” at Harihari and South Island “Fun Days”.

 In 2000 we hosted the South Pacific Symposium at Living Springs.
 This was a great success with demonstrators from the North and South Islands, Australia and Hawaii.
 Again in 2005 we hosted another Symposium at Blue Skies, Kaiapoi.
 This time with demonstrators from New Zealand and the United States.